onewelcome/identity-cloud-documentation/docs/dabp/guides/concepts/resources-in-depth.md

 - There is resource type `Insurance` with list of privileges `read`, `write`.
 This type is linked with `Sell insurance` policy.
 - There is resource type `Mortgage` with list of privileges `sell`, `extend`.
 This type is linked with `Sell mortgage` policy.
 - There is resource type `Unrestricted` with list of privileges `read`, `write`.
 This type is not linked any policy.
-- All resource types have `read` privilege assigned.
 - There is a resource `Life insurance portfolio` of type `Insurance`.
 - There is a resource `Mortgage portfolio` of type `Mortgage`.
 - There is a resource `Client contact infos` of type `Unrestricted`.